-Day 1: You will come to the centre for an assessment, have some refreshments, select a suitable horse and go riding in the North Antrim Hills with weather permitting, views over almost all of Northern Ireland, parts of Southern Ireland and across the sea to Scotland.
+Day 1 – Flexible starting time: You will come to the centre for an assessment, have some refreshments, select a suitable horse and go riding in the North Antrim Hills with weather permitting, views over almost all of Northern Ireland, parts of Southern Ireland and across the sea to Scotland.
 The ride will last approximately 5/6 hours.

-Day 2: You will travel 10 miles to the coastal village of Ballintoy where you will spend approximately 5 / 6 hours riding on the North Coast and taking in the renowned beach of Whitepark Bay, lunch at the Red Door Cottage Tea Room and finishing the day by riding in the hills overlooking the quaint seaside village of Ballintoy, the Game of Thrones film locations of Ballintoy Harbour and Larrybane beside the famous Carrick a Rede rope bridge while looking out over the sea to Rathlin Island, the Mull of Kintyre in Scotland and the Western Isles of Scotland.
+Day 2 – Start time approx. 7.30am but can be flexible: Begin the day at the coastal village of Ballintoy where you will spend approximately 5 / 6 hours riding on the North Coast and taking in the renowned beach of Whitepark Bay, lunch at the Red Door Cottage Tea Room and finishing the day by riding in the hills overlooking the quaint seaside village of Ballintoy, the Game of Thrones film locations of Ballintoy Harbour and Larrybane beside the famous Carrick a Rede rope bridge while looking out over the sea to Rathlin Island, the Mull of Kintyre in Scotland and the Western Isles of Scotland.